MrQuatrelle/nvim/README.md

 ## Bugs

-1. In some OS/distros, the installation is not as smooth as I make it sound on [Installation](Installation).
-I will eventually investigate it.
-2. Lualine refresh needs to be forced (not detecting events?).
-I will eventually investigate it too.
-3. In some OS/distros, an error appears on method `.preset()`, of lsp-zero.
+1. In some OS/distros, an error appears on method `.preset()`, of lsp-zero.
 I don't know what makes that happen, and the config still works anyway...
 If it annoys you, RTFM :)

 ## Next steps

-1. Make installation smooth again (Bug 2)
-2. Fix Lualine (Bug 3)
-3. Add [which-key.nvim](https://github.com/folke/which-key.nvim) to the config.
+1. Add [which-key.nvim](https://github.com/folke/which-key.nvim) to the config.
 Not very useful but definitely very cool.
-4. Add [compile-mode.nvim](https://github.com/ej-shafran/compile-mode.nvim) to the config.
+2. Add [compile-mode.nvim](https://github.com/ej-shafran/compile-mode.nvim) to the config.
-5. Change plugin manager from Packer to [Lazy.nvim](https://github.com/folke/lazy.nvim), or maybe some fork of Packer that is still maintained

 ## Changes

 - 19/Aug/2025: I changed from `jkl;` back to `hjkl`.
 Let's see how it goes...
 Might change back, dunno.
+- 12/Out/2025: I finally changed from Packer to Lazy.nvim.